System-specific parameter optimization for non-polarizable and polarizable force fields: Conclusion and outlook

 One potential usage of FFAFFURR is the rapid construction of FFs for troublesome metal centers in metalloproteins.
-We tested this function by performing MD simulations on the 1ZNF Zinc finger protein\cite{lee1989three} and comparing simulation results with NMR models.
-With the parameters optimized from FFAFFURR, we found that both CTPOL and opt-CTPOL better reproduce the overall structure of the protein.
+We tested this function by performing MD simulations on the 1ZNF Zinc-finger protein\cite{lee1989three} and comparing simulation results with NMR models.
+With the parameters optimized from FFAFFURR, we found that CTPOL much better reproduces the overall structure of the protein, while with OPLS and opt-OPLS, the Zn$^{2+}$ binding site unravels.
 However, to better stabilize and reproduce structural features of the binding domain, LJ optimization (opt-CTPOL) was necessary, since CTPOL alone had some shortcomings in correctly reproducing the binding domain, or keeping it stable under various initial conditions.
 The LJ optimization resulted in coordination composition and geometry that better agrees with the NMR models than CTPOL alone.

-On the other hand, the optimization of LJ does lead to a somewhat shrunken binding domain.
-Whether this is a major concern remains to be seen with further studies, such as calculations of relative binding affinities with other metals, or other macroscopic analyses of similar systems which could be verified experimentally.
+On the other hand, the optimization of LJ does lead to a shrunken binding domain.
+While we briefly discussed reasons for this behavior above, we focus here on possible remedies: \begin{itemize} \item A possible lack of off-equilibrium geometries in the parameterization could be tested first by omitting the Boltzmann-weighting.
+This would give more impact to higher-energy structures that are more likely to feature at least partly more compressed structures.
+Maybe this already would lead to improved geometries.

+\item The repulsive part of the Lennard-Jones potential could be better captured by locally exploring the PES by adding points through dislocating atoms in the cation interaction site.
+This could either be realized by carefully altering Cartesian coordinates by small values in the $+$/$-$ space directions or through short DFT-based MD simulations.
+This would also capture whether or not the MM-minima are at those conformations.

+\item The functional form of the Van der Waals potential may be better generalized by alternatives to the Lennard-Jones form which allow for better tuning of the shape of the repulsive components.
+For example, the Mie potential is a generalized version of Lennard-Jones where the exponents and coefficients of each term can be varied.
+The Buckingham potential is another alternative where the repulsive term is replaced with an exponential decay with variable amplitude and decay rate.
+Such adjustments of the Van der Waals potential also requires a data base that contains sufficient off-equilibrium geometries. \item Lastly, the dataset could be expanded to contain models with more than one amino-acid side chain, in order to capture complex coordination structures, allowing us to parameterize other pairwise interaction such as Sulfur and Nitrogen, and not just Zn$^{2+}$ and ligand atoms.